 However, the savannah elephant is as usual thriving in some range states (in southern Africa, but in populations in Kenya too).
-But there is some sleight of hand in IUCN's argument for gloom: "... the population of African savanna elephants decreased by at least 60 percent over the last 50 years, according to the assessments."
+But there is some sleight of hand in IUCN's argument for gloom: '... the population of African savanna elephants decreased by at least 60 percent over the last 50 years, according to the assessments.'
 That may be true.
-But only if one takes numbers from before the dire 1970s and 1980s, when poaching took its worst toll, and the methods of counting elephants were not close to as reliable as they are today, which is not, as IUCN accepts, close to being precise given the huge range it provides between 'definite' and 'speculative' findings.
-But as we have seen, the trick doesn't work from 1998 onwards, when considering what IUCN amusingly labels 'definite'.
+But only if one takes numbers from before the dire 1970s and 1980s, when poaching took its worst toll, and the methods of counting elephants were not as reliable as they are today, which is still not, as IUCN accepts, precise given the huge range it provides between 'definite' and 'speculative' findings.
+But as we have seen, the trick-aka the claim of continual decline-doesn't work from 1998 onwards, when considering what IUCN amusingly labels 'definite'.

 It is not churlish to point out that IUCN has chosen an odd moment to raise fears that the savannah elephants are at greater risk now than ever, when their overall numbers are greater than for decades.
 Indeed, the problem in Namibia, Botswana and Zimbabwe is that there are too many elephants, not too few.
+150

-150 have their own strong views and fall into 'use' and 'non-use' schools of thought like everyone else.
-"For both species, poaching is still the biggest driver of decline," said Kathleen Gobush, leader of the new assessments, and a member of the IUCN's Elephant Specialist Group, adding: "These assessments hopefully will garner renewed attention for the world to double down on stopping the killing, trafficking, and demand for ivory".
-But poaching is a relatively minor problem in Namibia which has reported that elephants lost to poachers is at an all-time low: 11 elephants were poached in 2020, compared to 13 in 2019, 27 in 2018, 50 in 2017, 101 in 2016 and 49 2015.
+But then, specialists on whom one relies for scientific evidence have their own strong views that fall into 'use' and 'non-use' schools of thought like everyone else.
+'For both species, poaching is still the biggest driver of decline,' said Kathleen Gobush, leader of the new assessments, and a member of the IUCN's African Elephant Specialist Group, adding: 'These assessments hopefully will garner renewed attention for the world to double down on stopping the killing, trafficking, and demand for ivory'.
+But poaching is a relatively minor problem in Namibia which has reported that elephants lost to poachers is at an all-time low: 11 elephants were poached in 2020, compared to 13 in 2019, 27 in 2018, 50 in 2017, 101 in 2016 and 49 in 2015.